CLRN Network Project Process

 Reform projects within the Network will proceed across four stages.

 Stage 1: Identifying the area of law

 The first task for each new project is to select a suitable area of law for review.
 This is done at a CLRN Network meeting, with members of the network encouraged to attend and/or provide written recommendations.

 Our conference in September 2016 ‘Criminal Law Reform Now’ explored twelve ideas for potential law reform, focusing on legislative change.
-These proposals will be published as a collection later in 2018.
+These proposals will be published as a collection in 2019.
 Any of these proposals would make a viable project for the CLRN Network, but we are not limited to these proposals, and we are not limited to a legislative focus.
 There are very few restrictions on the kinds of project the CLRN Network can take on.
 We restrict ourselves to comprehensible ideas for specified reforms, excluding those which would only be expected to receive academic support or understanding.
 We will target areas where there is sufficient expertise to form a useful project team.
 However, we are open to exploring ideas which are comprehensible even though they might be thought likely to encounter political resistance, nor do we restrict ourselves to reforms which require legislation.
 We will be happy to consider projects across the criminal law piste: including procedural, evidential, sentencing and substantive issues, as well as topics that combine these.

 Stage 2: Identifying the issues, and forming the team